MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 A meeting lifecycle consists of pre-meeting, in-meeting, and post-meeting app experience.
 You can integrate tabs, bots, and messaging extensions in each stage of the meeting lifecycle.

 > [!NOTE]
-> Meeting extensions is currently supported in Teams web clients such as bots, cards, message actions.
-However, hosted experience is currently not supported.
+> Meeting extensions such as bots, cards, message extensions, and message actions are supported in the web client.
+However, hosted experiences such as tabs, content bubbles, and share to stage are currently not supported.

 ### Integrate tabs into the meeting lifecycle